Mamoor Ali Khan

 Role: Country Project Manager (Pakistan)

-Managed the Pakistan arm of multi-country projects.
-Specifically responsible for executing complex legislator data collection, ensuring data integrity, and high-level stakeholder management.
+Managed the Pakistan component of multi-country comparative projects.
+Responsible for legislator data collection, data integrity, and sustained engagement with senior government and institutional stakeholders.

 01